yfperezg/frisbhee/readme.md

 ## Authors: Andrew Cheek, Lucien Heurtier, Yuber F. Perez-Gonzalez, Jessica Turner
 ### Based on: arXiv:2207.xxxxx

-Friedmann - Boltzmann Equation solver for Primordial Black Holes + SM radiation +  Dark Radiation.
+This package provides the solution of the Friedmann - Boltzmann equations for Primordial Black Holes + SM radiation + Dark Radiation.
 We consider the collapse of density fluctuations as the PBH formation mechanism.

 The main class in "SolFBEqs_PBH.py" returns the full evolution of the PBH, SM and DR comoving energy densities,